shaohao99/tdse_basis/README.md

 # tdse_basis
 Solve Time-dependent Schrodinger Equation (TDSE) using a numerical basis in Hilbert Space.

 The program is based on MPI and PETSc libraries.
+It runs on multiple nodes of a computer cluster.

 npsflib-basis: This directory includes source code of core functions.
 It is built as a library and will be used by a main program.